Geometric speed limit of state preparation and curved control spaces: Discussion and Conclusions

 In this work we have discussed the geometric speed limit for accessible quantum state preparation conjectured in~\cite{bukov_geometric_2019}.
-We have derived conditions on the accessible control space under which the original conjecture holds, have shown how to modify the conjecture so that it holds in full generality, and presented a number of generic and instructive counterexamples to the original conjecture.
+We have derived conditions on the accessible control space under which the original conjecture holds, but we have also shown the existence of various, generic and instructive counterexamples to the conjecture.
+We have explained the problems with the original conjecture from a differential geometric perspective attributing the origin of counterexamples to the extrinsic curvature of the system's groundstate manifold.

-The modification is necessary to cover cases where the groundstate manifold of the accessible Hamiltonians has extrinsic curvature when viewed as a submanifold of all controllable states, that is the set $\Orb$ of all states reachable from the initial state through evolution under some time-dependent accessible Hamiltonian.
-As illustrated by our examples, then state preparation can be accomplished along state paths which are shorter than the geodesic path inside the curved accessible control space, thus contradicting the original conjecture.
-In fact, we constructed an example for the harmonic oscillator in which state preparation is achieved along the shortest possible geodesic inside the controllable states, thus exceeding the distance inside the accessible control space.
+The counterexamples raise the question if the conjecture can be modified to still hold.
+It follows from the counterexamples that instead of using the shortest path in the groundstate manifold, the shortest path in the orbit $\Orb$, the set of all states that can be reached by accessible time-dependent Hamiltonians from the target state, needs to be considered.
+Technically, this modification can be constructed as follows.
+If in the original conjecture the geodesic distance in $\MM_0$ is replaced by the geodesic distance in $\Orb$, which in general is shorter, then the conjecture always holds: \beq l_E[\ket{\psi(t)}]\geq d_{\Orb}\left(\ket{\psi_i},\ket{\psi_*}\right). \eeq This is because now both the state path on the left hand side, and the geodesic path on the right hand side, lie within $\Orb$.
+Hence $l_E$, which is the Fubini-Study length of $\ket{\psi(t)}$, cannot be shorter than the geodesic distance between initial and target state in $\Orb$.

+This modified version of the conjecture is considerably weaker, of course.
+In fact, it is almost self-referential since it can be rephrased as the statement that the shortest dynamical state path from the initial to the target state is always shorter than or equal to any other such dynamical state path.
+However, as the example in \cref{subsec:coherentstates} shows, the inequality in \cref{eq:modified_ineq} can be saturated, \ie there exist control spaces for which the system can be driven along the geodesic in $\Orb$ from initial state to target state, but the path inside $\MM_0$ is longer.
+Hence, in order to derive stronger bounds for a state preparation problem, one will need to consider the specific properties of a given accessible control space.